crowdsecurity/crowdsec/docs/references/profile.md

 ### Plugins

-Plugins are part of the output mecanism that store decisions in a database backend to be use by a blocker for bans.
+Plugins are part of the output mecanism that store decisions in a database backend to be used by a blocker for bans.

 Plugins configuration file are stored in `{{plugins.configpath}}`. {{crowdsec.name}} will scan this folder to load all the plugins.
 Each configuration file should provide the path to the plugin binary.
 By default they are stored in `{{plugins.binpath}}`.